extrasalt/extrasalt.github.io/resume/resume.md

 March 2021 - Present

-Building internal no-code tools to enable non technical people to scrape unstructured content from official websites, transform them and build cadence / temporal workflows to reduce the manual effort involved in responding to tax law changes.
+Building internal no-code tools to enable non-technical people to scrape unstructured content from official websites, transform them and build cadence / temporal workflows to reduce the manual effort involved in responding to tax law changes.

 ### Software Engineer II , Avalara

 Feb 2019 - March 2021

 Avalara is a cloud-based compliance provider with a stated goal of being part of every transaction.
 This involves helping our customers respond to changes in tax rates, laws and levies.